AutoTubeApp/autotube.app/content/docs/setup-ipfs-server.md

 apt-get upgrade
 ```

-As we will need a user account to run the node, let's create one now:
+As we will need a user account to run the IPFS node, let's create one now:
 ```shell
 adduser -m ipfs
 ```